zxzxzxzhang/patent_value/README.md

 # --------------------------------------------------------
-# Sage_Gated
+#Sage_Gated
-# Copyright (c) 2021 Xiang Zhang
+Copyright (c) 2024 Xiang Zhang
-# All Rights Reserved.
+All Rights Reserved.
-# Unauthorized copying of this file, via any medium is strictly prohibited.
+Unauthorized copying of this file, via any medium is strictly prohibited.
-# Proprietary and confidential.
+Proprietary and confidential.
-# Written by Xiang Zhang
+Written by Xiang Zhang
 # --------------------------------------------------------

 Predict patent value